lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/18-hello-async-serial/README.md

-# Chapter 1: Getting started &mdash; 18-hello-async-serial
+# Chapter 2: Node Programming Fundamentals &mdash; 18-hello-async-serial
 > illustrates how to leverage the `async` module for serial control

 ## Description